merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 `--sum` and `--average` produce a table with a single row of frequencies from across genes.
 For example, the following command sums the codon frequencies of each decoded amino acid (and STP) across all genes, and then calculates the relative frequencies of the amino acids.

 {{ codestart }}
+anvi-get-codon-frequencies -c %(contigs-db)s \
-anvi-get-codon-frequencies -c path/to/contigs.db -o path/to/output_table.txt --sum --amino-acid --relative
+                           -o path/to/output_table.txt \
+                           --sum \
+                           --amino-acid \
+                           --relative
 {{ codestop }}

 The first column of the output table has the header, 'gene_caller_ids', and the value, 'all', indicating that the data is aggregated across genes.

 `--sum` and `--average` operate on genes.
 When used with a function option, the program subsets the genes annotated by the functions of interest.
 With `--average`, it calculates the average frequency across genes rather than functions (sums of genes with functional annotation).
-For example, the following command calculates the average synonymous relative frequency across genes annotated by KEGG KOfams.
+For example, the following command calculates the average synonymous relative frequency across genes annotated by `KOfam`.

 {{ codestart }}
+anvi-get-codon-frequencies -c %(contigs-db)s \
+                           -o path/to/output_table.txt \
+                           --average \
+                           --synonymous \
-anvi-get-codon-frequencies -c path/to/contigs.db -o path/to/output_table.txt --average --synonymous --function-sources KOfam
+                           --function-sources KOfam
 {{ codestop }}

 ### Functions